-Electronic Health Records Management Program
+Electronic Health Records program curriculum

 In the Electronic Health Records Management program, students learn the basics of health information management from a technological perspective.
 Topics include the content, structure, management, analysis, and processing of health information, as well as issues surrounding quality, confidentiality, and compliance.
 Special emphasis is placed on electronic information processing.
 Students receive hands-on training with two cloud-based EMR systems.
 Graduates are prepared for the Electronic Health Records Specialist Certification exam from the National Healthcareer Association, with the potential to earn the Certified Electronic Health Records Specialist (CEHRS™) credential.